 Business people scented morning air and launched “groundbreaking” training programs on the market.

 They promise easy weight loss, maximized muscle growth, and that of course, with less effort and time.

 Sometimes in just “a few minutes every day”.
 With this, they proclaimed the exact opposite of the old-school era of the Schwarzeneggers of this world.

 And that is where we are still today:

 Anyone who starts with strength and weight training does not have a clue about what to believe.

 Even experienced athletes wonder if they have been training too long, or too short all these years.

 How to determine your optimal training length?
 Key aspects to consider

-That’s not only one of the most favorite and common answers one of my docent uses, but also very frequent to most questions about proper strength training.
+That’s not only one of the most favorite and common answer of my docent, but also very frequent to most questions about proper strength training.

 And it applies here as well because how long your optimal workout should last obviously depends on many factors.